Smeaton's Tower: As memorial

 Smeaton's Tower ceased operation in February 1882 following the installation of a temporary light atop its successor (Douglass's Tower), then under construction on an adjacent rock.
 In 1882, the upper part of Smeaton's Tower was dismantled and rebuilt as a memorial to Smeaton on a new base on Plymouth Hoe, replacing the triangular obelisk that had been built there by Trinity House as a navigation aid in the early 19th century.

 The site was opened to the public by the Mayor of Plymouth on 24 September 1884.

 The foundation and stub of the old tower remain on Eddystone Rocks, close to the current lighthouse.
 Since the foundation proved too strong to be dismantled, it was left where it stood.
 In 1860, a new penny coin was brought into circulation on which the lighthouse was depicted in the background behind Britannia, remaining on the penny until 1894.
 The lighthouse was also depicted on a number of tokens issued during the 19th century in Devon with face values from two pence to one shilling.

 An 1850 replica of Smeaton's lighthouse, Hoad Monument, still stands above the town of Ulverston, Cumbria as a memorial to naval administrator Sir John Barrow.

-On April 19, 1913, a home-made bomb with the words 'votes for women' and 'death in ten minutes' painted on the outside was found in the entrance to Smeaton's Tower, presumably as part of the campaign for women's suffrage.
+On 19 April 1913 a home-made bomb with the words 'votes for women' and 'death in ten minutes' painted on the outside was found in the entrance to Smeaton's Tower, presumably as part of the campaign for women's suffrage.
 The wick had been lit but blew out in the wind, preventing detonation.

 Smeaton's Tower has been a Grade I-listed building since 1954.
 It is open for visitors, who may climb 93 steps, including steep ladders, to the lantern room, and observe Plymouth Sound and the city.

 On 15 October 2009, as part of a celebration organised by the Institution of Civil Engineers, the lantern of Smeaton's Tower was once again lit with 24 candles to mark the 250th anniversary of the lighthouse's first illumination.

+In 2020 a Cornish granite bust of Smeaton by Philip Chatfield, commissioned by The Box, Plymouth and funded by Trinity House, was installed in the tower's lantern chamber before its reopening.
+The bust is based on a plaster one donated by the Institution of Civil Engineers in about 1980, but later removed for safety reasons.